 Are elevated C-reactive protein (CRP) levels dangerous?
 C-reactive protein (CRP) is a blood test that doctors can use to detect risk of heart disease, heart attack, stroke, and peripheral arterial disease.
 CRP is a highly reactive protein that is found when there is general inflammation within the body.
 CRP levels seem to be able to predict cardiovascular risk at least, and cholesterol levels.
-Read more: C-Reactive Protein (CRP): Test and Results Article
+Read more: C-Reactive Protein (CRP) Levels and Test Article

 Multimedia: Slideshows, Images & Quizzes

 Ulcerative Colitis is a form of inflammatory bowel disease and is slightly different than Crohn's disease.
 Learn the causes,...

 Heart disease prevention includes controlling risk factors like diet, exercise, and stress.
 Heart disease symptoms in women may...

 What Is Rheumatoid Arthritis (RA)?
 Symptoms, Treatment, Diagnosis

 What is rheumatoid arthritis (RA)?
 Learn about treatment, diagnosis, and the symptoms of juvenile rheumatoid arthritis.
 Discover...

 Stroke Causes, Symptoms, and Recovery

 What is a stroke?
 Learn about stroke symptoms like sudden numbness or weakness, confusion, vision problems, or problems with...

 Crohn's Disease: Symptoms, Causes, Diet